Data-driven method to estimate contamination from light ion beam transmutation at colliders

 To try to have the model more accurately reflect a realistic LHC fill, the time-dependent shape of the instantaneous $^{16}\text{O}^{16}\text{O}$ and $^{4}\text{He}^{16}\text{O}$ luminosity is extracted by performing a fit to the luminosity projections in Ref~\cite{transmutation}.
 Specifically, the time dependence is modeled with simple exponential functions: an exponential decay for OO collisions,

 where $\tau_\mathrm{OO} = 17.5$ hours, and a time-dependent growth of HeO collisions,

 where $\tau_\mathrm{HeO} = 8.1$ hours.
-Figure~\ref{fig:Lumi} shows the time evolution of the resulting event rates, $dN/dt$, up to 14 hours.
-A hadronic cross sections of 1.3b for OO collisions was used to convert the extracted instantaneous luminosity to an event rate.
-The event rate of contaminant HeO collisions, set by the $a$ parameter, is scaled to give an arbitrary 5\% HeO contamination level by the end of a 14-hour fill.
+Figure~\ref{fig:Lumi} shows the time evolution of the resulting event rates, $\mathrm{d}N/\mathrm{d}t$, up to 14 hours.
+A hadronic cross section of 1.3 b for OO collisions was used to convert the extracted instantaneous luminosity to an event rate, which defines the overall scale factor $a$.
+The event rate of contaminant HeO collisions, set by the $b$ parameter, is scaled to give an arbitrary 5\% HeO contamination level by the end of a 14-hour fill.
 Note that the absolutes rates of OO and HeO collisions do not matter for the study; only their relative contributions matter for the purposes of illustrating the proposed technique.

 To model the \Ntrk distributions for these collisions, we use the HG-Pythia model~\cite{Loizides:2017sqq}, a simple toy model that uses Glauber model for the initial state and Pythia for the final state.
-For a given MC Glauber event, PYTHIA (v6.28 with Perugia 2011 tune) is run to generate pp events with exactly ${{(N^\mathrm{hard}_\mathrm{NN}})}_i$ multiple parton interactions for each nucleon-nucleon collision $i$, where $i$ runs from 0 to $N_\mathrm{coll}$.
-The generated particles from all PYTHIA events are then combined and treated like a single AA event in the further analysis.
-HG-Pythia is not intended to necessarily correctly reproduce the overall scale OO \Ntrk distribution, but it does give a reasonable qualitative shape that can be used to illustrate the salient points of our proposed method.
-We generate both OO and HeO collisions at $\sqrt{s_\mathrm{NN}}$ = 5.36 TeV.
+For a given MC Glauber event, PYTHIA (v6.28 with Perugia 2011 tune) is run to generate pp events with exactly ${{(N^\mathrm{hard}_\mathrm{NN}})}_i$ multiple parton interactions for each nucleon-nucleon collision $i$, where $i$ runs from 0 to the total number of nucleon-nucleon collisions, $N_\mathrm{coll}$.
+The generated particles from all PYTHIA events are then combined and treated like a single ion collision in the further analysis.
+HG-Pythia is not intended to necessarily correctly reproduce the overall scale of the OO \Ntrk distribution, but it does give a reasonable qualitative shape that can be used to illustrate the salient points of our proposed method.
+We generate both OO and HeO collisions at $\sqrt{s_\mathrm{_\text{NN}}}$ = 5.36 TeV.